COVID-19: travel health notice for all travellers

 • store personal belongings in a safe place

-• ensure the door is locked from the inside
+• ensure the door to your compartment is locked from the inside

 On the road:

-• Keep your windows closed car doors locked at all times
+• keep your windows closed and car doors locked at all times

-• Keep your bags and handbags out of reach
+• keep your bags out of the reach of pedestrians

 Harassment